eosnetworkfoundation/grant-framework/applications/birbleai.md

 - commit to providing Dockerfiles for the delivery of your project.
 - indicate milestone duration as well as number of full-time employees working on each milestone.
 - **Deliverables 0a-0c are mandatory for all milestones**, and deliverable 0e at least for the last one.
 If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

-> :zap: If any of your deliverables is based on someone else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

 ### Milestone Summary